tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-11-17-config-esling-prettier-react-app.md

 - Built-in Git integration
 - IntelliSense: It is a feature which is used by programmers for smart code completion, parameter info, content assist, quick info and the code hinting.
 VSC provides IntelliSense for JavaScript, CSS, HTML, TypeScript, JSON, Sass and Less programming languages.
 For other languages, we can use IntelliSense by adding its extensions.

 VSCode has much more other advantages.
-If you do not use this text-editor yet.
-I think you should take a look, you will quickly fall in love with it.
+If you don't use this text-editor yet.
+I think you should take a look, I'm pretty sure that you will fall in love quickly with it.